Woohoo! Thanks for all the votes and to the other scientists. Time to get baking!

 Jefferiss Research Trust

-Planning new ways to try and discover something about the immune system!
+Favourite thing to do in my job Planning new ways to try and discover something about the immune system!

 I’m a third year DPhil student in Clinical Medicine.
 I split my time between working at Oxford University and Imperial College in London.
 They’re both excellent places to do research, so I’m lucky!